What are the benefits of good acoustics?

 Prevent sleep disturbance

-Improving performance levels may not mean a huge rise in costs, careful planning and design, using alternate materials or products and implementing these within other elements of the build can all lead to increases in performance levels.
+Improving performance levels may not mean a huge rise in costs.
+Implementing the correct planning and design initially saves time and money in remedial works later.
+Using alternate materials or products and implementing these within the build can all lead to increases in performance levels.

 As well as health and business benefits other possible benefits of voluntarily improving on required performance levels or introducing an acoustic specification where not legally required, may also: